NicoJG/MastersThesis_Journal/Diary.md

 	  ![P1_at_r1_p_fine](Images/P1_at_r1_p_fine.png)
   - Here is one example solution of the first order with showing all quantities and their derivatives on both logarithmic and linear scales for seeing all the details.
     ![ode1_sol_0489_Estar-1.0000e+04_gamma-1.667_relfraction--1.0000e+00](Images/ode1_sol_0489_Estar-1.0000e+04_gamma-1.667_relfraction--1.0000e+00.png)
+- Started writing a detailed documentation of my code for the numerical solution of the 0th order (in [Numerical procedure 0th order](Numerical%20procedure%200th%20order.md)), but I did not get very far